emelene-remoroza/weather-app/README.md

 Weather app created using [weatherAPI](https://www.weatherapi.com/).

-# API Key
+## API Key
 You can add your own API key by signing up at [weatherAPI](https://www.weatherapi.com/signup.aspx).
-Create a file in the root folder called '.env' and set your API key by following the example in .env-sample.
+Create a file in the root folder called '.env' and set your API key by following the example in .env.sample.

 ## Setup